Crunkle/blog/_posts/2016-09-13-optimizing-craftbukkit-servers.md

 }
 ```

 Now that we have our custom in-memory chunk storage done, we can look at world saving.
 Unless you want to rewrite a custom storage file format (which has been done before), there isn’t much need to be saving a world which is static.
 If no blocks are being changed and no lighting needs updating, what’s the point of saving identical chunks?
 On top of this, for smaller worlds, there isn’t always a need to unload the world.
-It will be much quicker to just keep the world fully loaded at all times for immediate access.
-You can dig deeper into this paradigm and say that you also don’t need block physics, lighting recalculations (in the case of minigame maps), and a large majority of the vanilla features but we won’t step too far for the sake of abstraction.
+It would be much faster to just keep the world fully loaded at all times for immediate in-memory access, but be careful that you haven't got dozens of entities loaded alongside the chunks.
+You can dig deeper into this paradigm and say that you also don’t need block physics, lighting recalculations (in the case of static worlds), and a large majority of the vanilla features - but we won’t step too far for the sake of abstraction.

 ```java
 public class WorldServer extends World implements IAsyncTaskHandler {